 Step 2: Gain experience in real estate

-The first takes you straight to a real estate development company.
-Some top graduates of real estate programs can get hired as junior development associates at a real estate development firm.
-Those in entry-level real estate development jobs might help with tasks like:
+Top real estate program graduates may get hired as junior development associates at a real estate development firm.
+Some tasks you might take on with entry-level real estate development jobs include:

-- Communicating with clients over the course of a project
+- Client communication over the course of a project

 - Developing budgets